 In October, when news of the charges against the officers first began making headlines, New York City Councilman Mark Treyger announced he would draft a bill similar to what other states already have.
 “There is no such thing as consensual sex when someone is in police custody; that is rape,” he said.
 However, no such bill was ever introduced to committee.
 In January, Cuomo included new sexual harassment rules in his state budget, but the addition of the language closing the aforementioned loophole was not announced until more than a month a later.

 If you or a loved one has been cited for a criminal offense in New Jersey, contact an attorney to discuss your legal options.
-The lawyers of the Rosenblum Law Firm are skilled criminal defense attorneys with experience helping people in many kinds of difficult situations.
-Email the Rosenblum Law Firm or call 888-815-3649 today for a free consultation about your case.
+The lawyers of the Rosenblum Law are skilled criminal defense attorneys with experience helping people in many kinds of difficult situations.
+Email Rosenblum Law or call 888-815-3649 today for a free consultation about your case.